na001988/Project-API-Testing-RestAssured/README.md

 It uses ResponseSpecification and RequestSpecification to manage the common request and response calls from a class with @Test

 ### Pre-requisites:
-- Java 1.8
+- Java 1.8 in path
-- Intelij
+- Maven 3.0.9 in path
-- Setup SDK
+- Intelij - Setup SDK
 - Build project

 ### Steps to run the project: